cube-drone/rt0/players-guide/src/player/injuries.md

 * While you have Upset Stomach / Farts Ahoy!, take a Penalty on all skill checks.
 * Discard Farts Ahoy! at the end of the day.

+### Groggy
+* While you have Groggy
+   * Knights count as Critical Fails if drawn during skill checks.
+   * If you draw a Knight during combat, immediately discard it.
+* Discard Groggy when you have a restful sleep.

 ### Splinted Arm
 * While you have a Splinted Arm, you cannot be `Strong`.
 * You have Penalty on all "Strong" skills.